 |Publication||Year of publication||Type of publication|

 Dr. Pedro H. Albuquerque has been an Associate Professor at KEDGE Business School since the fall 2010.
 He holds a PhD in Economics from the University of Wisconsin - Madison.
 Before joining KEDGE, he worked as an Assistant Professor at Texas A&M International University and the University of Minnesota Duluth, and as an Economic Researcher and Advisor with the Central Bank of Brazil and the International Monetary Fund.
-His teaching and research interests are in the fields of Public Economics, Development Economics, Macroeconomics and Monetary Economics, International Economics, and Law Economics.
+His teaching and research interests are in the fields of economics and sustainable development.
 His research has been published in prestigious academic journals with impact well beyond the academic domain; for example, his work on bank account debits taxation and Mexican-American border crime has received the attention of the general and specialized press in different countries, contributing to the public debate on these matters.